Skip to main content

 To apply for an extension ministry appointment, use this online form

-Formation & Continuing Education
+Formation and Continuing Education

 Grants for continuing education/formation are available for those serving under appointment or assignment through the Ministerial Education Fund (MEF).
 The Board of Ordained Ministry offers up to $3,500 per quadrennium for continuing education, requirements to maintain or pursue professional licensure, experiential education, spiritual direction, and/or coaching with the approval of the applicant’s SPRC chair or District Superintendent.
 This program is primarily processed through reimbursement for pre-approved continuing education/formation opportunities.
 If reimbursement is not possible, and with pre-approval from the Formation Team (see contact info on the application form), payment can be made directly to a provider or organization providing the formation/education experience with an invoice provided.